kawaitang/kawaitang/README.md

 - 👀 I’m interested in Finance, Natural Language Processing.
 - 🌱 I’m currently a Data Science student at Tilburg University
 - 💞️ I’m looking to collaborate on Natural Language Processing and various Deep Learning topics.
-- 📫 You could reach me via LinkedIN or by e-mai
+- 📫 You could reach me via LinkedIN or by e-mail.

 <!---
 kawaitang/kawaitang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.